Render-Network-OS/.github/profile/README.md

 - Share your implementation feedback

 **Create:**
-- Use 555x402 to monetize your work
+- Use 555x402 to monetize your internet presence
 - Share your success stories
 - Help other creators get started